zopefoundation/z3c.table/src/z3c/table/README.txt

   ...         secondColumn.__parent__ = self
   ...         return [firstColumn, secondColumn]

-We also need some more container items which we can use for sorting:
+We also need some more container items that we can use for sorting:

   >>> container[u'fourth'] = Content('Fourth', 4)
   >>> container[u'zero'] = Content('Zero', 0)

-And render them without set a sortOn value:
+And render them without set a ``sortOn`` value:

   >>> sortingTable = SortingTable(container, request)
   >>> sortingTable.update()